POSTS TAGGED: HTC One (2014)

-Posted September 4, 2014 By: Will Verduzco
+Posted September 4, 2014 at 10:30 pm by Will Verduzco

 Although well into its product cycle and surpassed by the newer M8, the Verizon HTC One is one of the American carrier’s former flagship devices.
 This shows in everything from the device’s fantastic HTC build materials to the frequency with which Verizon sends out OTA firmware updates.
 Today, the Verizon variant of this venerable device has started receiving an OTA firmware update to Android 4.4.3, and not only has it been mirrored for your OTA sideloading pleasure, but it has also been converted to RUU format for direct flashing.

-Posted July 29, 2014 By: Faiz Malkani
+Posted July 29, 2014 at 04:30 am by Faiz Malkani

 Shortly after the USA Unlocked and Developer Editions of the HTC One M8 received the Android 4.4.3 update, the OTA has begun rolling out to users of the European version of the device as well.
 As stated by Mo Versi, Vice President, Product management at HTC, the update includes all the security fixes from Android 4.4.4 despite carrying the lower version number.
 Along with the security fixes, the update includes application updates the Camera, Gallery and HTC Sync Manager.
 Under the hood, Boomsound, Motion Launch and Power Savings Mode have also received updates.

-Posted July 23, 2014 By: Will Verduzco
+Posted July 23, 2014 at 01:30 am by Will Verduzco

 Just one week ago, the Sprint HTC One M8 received its official update to the recently released Android 4.4.3.
 Now, HTC has released the GPL-mandated kernel source code for this update, as well as for an upcoming Android 4.4.3 update to the HTC One M7 (Developer Edition).